-Aesthetic medicine is a medical specialty that focuses on improving the cosmetic appearance.
+Aesthetic medicine is a medical specialty that focuses on improving the cosmetic appearance of the skin.
 This is achieved by treating conditions such as scarring, sagging skin, liver spots, excess oil, spider veins, wrinkles, moles, excess hair, discolored hair, and more.
-Medical estheticians focus on advanced treatments aimed at beautifying and repairing skin.
+Medical estheticians are experts in advanced treatments aimed at beautifying and repairing skin.
 These treatments may include microdermabrasion, chemical peels, skin rejuvenation, and various laser treatments aimed at depilating the skin and removing unwanted pigmentation or fine red or purple lines called spider veins that result from weakened or damaged vascular tissue.

 In addition to these treatments, medical estheticians can also assist physicians in the application of injectable cosmetic treatments such as dermal fillers.
 The field of medical aesthetics is a professional and certified practice, and medical estheticians require extensive training to safely and effectively administer the various treatments in their field.
 They must be knowledgeable about the anatomy of the skin, in the application of chemical and laser treatments, and must stay up to date with new products and emerging procedures.
 Estheticians work in beauty salons, resorts, gyms and spas, among other places.

 If you visit a salon or spa for treatments such as facials, waxing, or cosmetic applications, you are likely to see a beautician.
 These experts must have talent, patience, interpersonal skills, and meticulous attention to detail to succeed in their field.
 In the medical aesthetic sense it refers to a skin care specialist who deals with a wide range of skin care services.
 This is the meaning we use due to the educational courses we offer.